 Surfshark is a no-logs VPN based in the Netherlands.
 This is a good location for a pro-privacy service like a VPN.
 The Surfshark apps worked flawlessly during our testing.
 They have built-in kill switches to protect against leaks, along with the privacy-boosting CleanWeb feature.

 Turn on CleanWeb to blocks ads, trackers, and malware domains before they reach your device.
 If this sounds familiar, it should.
 CleanWeb is very much like NordVPN's CyberSec.
 And like CyberSec, it is a great feature to have active whenever possible.

 Surfshark supports the OpenVPN and IKEv2 VPN protocols, with their strong AES-256-GCM encryption.
 They've also added WireGuard support with a double NAT privacy booster similar to NordVPN's solution.

 Like NordVPN, Surfshark has upgraded their network to run all their VPN servers in RAM-disk mode for enhanced security.
 Speaking of the server network, Surfshark's network contains 14 double-VPN server configurations.
 With this, your VPN traffic is passed through 2 different VPN servers, one after the other.
 These servers are usually physically located in 2 different countries.
-This MutiHop double-VPN feature encrypts your traffic twice, ensuring that even the VPN server that fees your traffic to/from the internet knows your actual IP address. .
+This MultiHop double-VPN feature encrypts your traffic twice, ensuring that not even the VPN server that feeds your traffic to/from the internet knows your actual IP address.

 For this review, we ran speed tests on this latest version of Surfshark, using the WireGuard protocol.
 We got some really impressive speed test results too, such as this cross-continent connection to a Surfshark server in New York.